Extended symmetry of the Maxwell theory with a gauge coupling constant as a conserved charge: Introduction

-To raise the issue in the simplest setting, we will consider Maxwell theory with a gauge coupling constant $e$ which can be promoted to a dynamical field by employing the procedure described in Refs.~\cite{Meessen:2022hcg,Zatti:2023oiq,Ballesteros:2023muf,Hajian:2023bhq}.
-However, a Hamiltonian analysis shows that a subset of the constraints becomes second-class~\cite{dirac2001lectures}, which means that certain local symmetries are broken upon introducing auxiliary fields.
+To raise the issue in the simplest setting, we will consider Maxwell theory with the gauge coupling promoted to a dynamical field.
+Then, we perform a Hamiltonian analysis in order to investigate the symmetry structure of the theory.
+The analysis shows that a subset of the constraints becomes second-class~\cite{dirac2001lectures}, which means that certain local symmetries are broken upon introducing auxiliary fields.
 If such an analysis reveals that certain symmetries are indeed broken, they can be restored by appropriate methods.
 In fact, there are two primary approaches for converting second-class constraint systems into first-class ones.
 The first approach is to add the Wess-Zumino action~\cite{Wess:1971yu} to cancel the anomaly responsible for the second-class constraint algebra in the path-integral formalism~\cite{Faddeev:1986pc,Babelon:1986sv,Harada:1986wb,Miyake:1987dk}.
 The second is to employ the Batalin–Fradkin-Tyutin Hamiltonian method in the Hamiltonian framework~\cite{Batalin:1986aq,Batalin:1986fm,Batalin:1991jm}, which has been applied to Chern-Simons field theories~\cite{Banerjee:1993pm,Kim:1994np}, anomalous gauge theories~\cite{Fujiwara:1989ia,Fujiwara:1990rx,Kim:1992ey,Banerjee:1993pj}, and chiral boson theories~\cite{McClain:1990sx,Wotzasek:1990zr,Amorim:1994np,Amorim:1994ft,Kim:2006za}.

 In this paper, we consider the Maxwell action in which the electromagnetic field is coupled to a scalar–vector pair~\cite{Meessen:2022hcg,Zatti:2023oiq,Ballesteros:2023muf,Hajian:2023bhq}.
 We explicitly derive the quasi-local conserved charges $q$ and $e$ related to the two types of gauge symmetries parameterized by $\lambda$ and $\Lambda^{\mu\nu}$.
 Using a detailed Dirac analysis of the constraint structure~\cite{dirac2001lectures}, we identify a set of second-class constraints.
 We then restore the broken local symmetries by converting the second-class constraints into first-class ones within the \ac{BFT} embedding formalism, thereby obtaining a fully symmetric action defined on an extended configuration space.
-Consequently, we find the explicit form of the symmetry transformations for all first-class constraints and show that the original theory turns out to be the gauge-fixed version of the extended theory.
+Finally, we find the explicit form of the symmetry transformations for all first-class constraints, where the original Maxwell theory is interpreted as the gauge-fixed version of the extended theory by choosing the unitary gauge.

 The paper is organized as follows.
 In Sec.~\ref{sec:e:conserved.charge}, we present the Maxwell action with a scalar–vector pair and obtain the Noether charges associated with the global parts of the local gauge symmetries.
 In Sec.~\ref{sec:Dirac}, we classify six first-class and two second-class constraints using the Dirac method.
 In Sec.~\ref{sec:BFT}, the broken local symmetries due to the two second-class constraints are restored using the \ac{BFT} embedding method.
 In Sec.~\ref{sec:new.symmetry}, we derive local symmetry transformations for the new first-class constraints as well as the original first-class constraints.
 Conclusion and discussion are given in Sec.~\ref{sec:conclusion}.